Provider Federal Employment Identification Number (FEIN)/Social Security Number (SSN)

 - This field must contain exactly nine numbers.
 Do not enter hyphens or spaces.

-- If the child received CDD-subsidized services from more than one provider in the report month, the Provider FEIN/SSN for each provider must be reported.
+- If the child received Early Education and Support Division-subsidized services from more than one provider in the report month, the Provider FEIN/SSN for each provider must be reported.

 - For AP contractors, if the provider's FEIN or SSN is not yet available enter "222222222" as a temporary FEIN.
 As soon as you receive the provider's FEIN or SSN, update all CDD-801A reports that have been submitted with the temporary Provider FEIN/SSN.
 NOTE: When replacing a temporary Provider FEIN/SSN with updated information, the Services Date should not be changed.